NOMINATIONS ARE CLOSED!

 - Who can submit a nomination for the award?

-Anyone can nominate projects or organizations.
+Anyone.
 You do not have to be an Ann Arbor resident, but the nominee has to be located within the city and the project is not have been completed more than 36 months prior to the deadline.

 - How do I submit a nomination?